Gateway Region: Invention, industry and immigration

 the CNJ mainline with the Perth Amboy and Elizabethport Branch.

 Many discoveries and inventions, or application or mass production of them, were made in the Gateway Region including the steam engine, the revolver, the incandescent light bulb, the phonograph, the rocket engine, and the electric railway.
 It is the site of the first automobile and first submarine in the United States.
 It can claim to the birthplace of baseball and the American film industry, Television to the home was first broadcast in the Gateway.

 The latter half of the 19th century saw an explosion of the population.
 German immigration to the United States after 1848 gave the parts of the region a distinctly German flavor.
 Rail lines which still cross-cross the region, led to the development of the shipping industry at the North River (Hudson River), Newark Bay, and Kill van Kull, and the beginnings of suburban developments such as Llewellyn Park.
 Streetcar suburbs also began to develop elsewhere.

-The Bayway Refinery, started in 1907 is the nation's northernmost, is along the corridor with other heavy industry.
+The Bayway Refinery, which started in 1907, is the nation's northernmost and is along the corridor with other heavy industry.
 It was at this time that the Chemical Coast began to be developed.
 The Paterson Silk Strike took place in 1913.
 The Hudson Waterfront became home to heavy industry and shipping.
 Among the industries that would prosper in the first half of the 20th century were Alcoa Aluminum, the Ford Motor Company, Lever Brothers, Valvoline Oil Co. and Archer-Daniels-Midland.